 8. A corporate risk officer has been appointed with the necessary skills to analyse issues and offer options and advice and: Support decision making and policy formulation Provides support in the risk identification and analysis process Provides support in prioritising risk mitigation action Provides advice and support in determining risk treatments Inspires confidence in managers.
 Experienced corporate risk manager in post, part of a risk team.
-A risk management unit exists, which advises CMT and Cabinet on processes, supports senior management and members on risk management, communicating and driving improvements (i.e. partnership health check, project risk management), providing awareness and training sessions to risk champions, managers and members (i.e. audit committee), reviewing and reporting on the risk register and co-ordinating risk reporting to CMT, Cabinet, Council and Audit Committee.
-9. Managers are accountable for managing their risks Managers required to identify and manage service, project and financial risks.
+A risk management unit exists, which advises CMT and Cabinet on processes, supports senior management and members on risk management, communicating and driving improvements (i.e. partnership health check, project risk management), providing awareness and training sessions to risk champions, managers and members (i.e. Audit Committee), reviewing and reporting on the risk register and co-ordinating risk reporting to CMT, Cabinet, Council and Audit Committee.
+Managers are accountable for managing their risks Managers required identifying and managing service, project and financial risks.
 Financial risk updates reported monthly.
 Risk registers identify lead officer.
 Job descriptions of managers outline risk management responsibilities At minimum annual review of risk at service/operational levels or as required by MAPs.
 Annual assurance statement sought from ED/ADs include reporting on risk management issues and controls.
 10. Risk management is embedded throughout the organisation Risk management culture at all levels.
-Score of 4 in UOR Managers involved in risk management aspects of service and financial planning The Walsall Project Approach (WPA) methodology, based on best practice has been developed and compliments existing performance management, risk management and capital monitoring arrangements.
+Managers involved in risk management aspects of service and financial planning The Walsall Project Approach (WPA) methodology, based on best practice has been developed and compliments existing performance management, risk management and capital monitoring arrangements.
 A document storage facility has been established on the council's computer system enabling directorates and services to share their project documentation including filing their latest risk assessment documents.
 11 .Risks in partnership working are fully considered Project risk assessments required for all major projects and reviewed.
-Partnership health check recently undertaken and findings/recs will be implemented.
+Partnership health check undertaken and findings/being implemented.
 Partnership arrangements are reviewed in terms of risk before they are entered into.
-12. Where employed, risk management information systems meet users' needs Risk information is updated promptly Within the project register, there is a requirement to be updated monthly by project managers stating the last time the risk documents were updated.
+Toolkit and register established AAIL December 2009 (2008/09) stated the council has good partnership arrangements in place for securing good governance and risk management.
+12. Where employed, risk management information systems meet users' needs Risk information is updated promptly Insurance system in place and being upgraded